goyaldhara/Book-My-Show-LLD/README.md

 # Low Level Design - Book My Show

 ## Introduction
-This repository contains the low level design (LLD) of an online movie ticket booking system like BookMyShow
+This repository contains the low level design (LLD) implementation of an online movie ticket booking system like BookMyShow

+It has features to add movies, create theatres , search for cities with movies, book tickets for shows etc.

 ---